MaadixNet/ep_maadix_private/README.md

 ep_maadix
 =========

-This plugin adds the following features to etherpad-lite:
+This plugin adds the following features to Etherpad:

 - User-Management System
 - Group-Management System